MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/7-exercise-fix-mistakes.md

     git reset HEAD index.html
     ```

-1. You should see this output, which confirms it:
+1. Check for this output, which confirms it:

     ```output
     Unstaged changes after reset: